-Working On Husband’s Visa In Dubai
+Working on a Husband’s Visa in Dubai

 We often get asked whether a wife under her husband’s sponsorship can work or not, as if your residency is sponsored by you husband, there is a stamp in the passport saying “Housewife- not allowed to work”.
 We look into whether you can actually work legally if in this situation.

 Your husband can sponsor you to be a resident of Dubai but unless you are working for him, him being a business owner, you cannot get a labour/ work permit through your husband.
 Basically if you want to work the company you are going to work for has to apply for the labour permit for you- you cannot work for them legally without this.

 So in a nutshell- your husband can sponsor you to actually live here legally but a company must provide you with a work permit to work here legally.

 Some women do work casually or part time on what they call “their husband’s visa” but this leaves them wide open to problems.
 Not only is it illegal and both the company and the worker can get fined, have a labour ban placed or even deported, but if a dispute over pay for example arises the woman will have no legal recourse to make a case or claim as she is not officially employed.
 So the Labour Law will not protect her in this case.

 Many wives come to Dubai as “trailing spouses” and are not planning to work but maybe change their mind once here.
 Many women choose to go onto their husband’s residency sponsorship as they potentially get better benefits this way from a husband’s company by having a family status allowances for flights, accommodation, school fees and medical coverage.
 Also if you do want to change jobs you can cancel or transfer your labour card and still have your residency continuing.

 Rules for applying to sponsor your wife or husband